 Travel & Accommodation

-IEHU have been able to secure some hotel discounts, please see below
+IEHU have been able to secure some hotel discounts and we have information regarding transportation to the venue, please see below.

 The conference will be hosted at Novotel Sydney Parramatta